Kolad2310/Kolad2310/README.md

         # 3️⃣ Set entity
         wb.sheets[LANDING_SHEET].range(ENTITY_CELL).value = entity

-        # 4️⃣ Wait for heavy calculation to finish
+        # 4️⃣ Wait for heavy recalculation
-        # (formula-intensive model)
+        # (keep this high for formula-intensive models)
         time.sleep(10)

-        # 5️⃣ Freeze required sheets to VALUES
+        # 5️⃣ Freeze required sheets to values
         for sheet_name in SHEETS_TO_KEEP:
             freeze_sheet_to_values(wb.sheets[sheet_name])

-        # 6️⃣ Delete all other (reference) sheets
+        # 6️⃣ Delete reference / calc sheets
         for sheet in wb.sheets:
             if sheet.name not in SHEETS_TO_KEEP:
                 sheet.delete()